Quaint-Studios/Reia/README.md

     How about the not-so-technical stuff first.
 We're working on designing new locations for you to explore, drawing pretty art with awesome colors to make you drool, a Map system, a new UI system, and a custom quest system so you get intricate questing much like *Old School Runescape* and other great titles!

     Now for the slightly technical side of things -- our tech stack!
-We're using Godot-Zig to prepare ourselves for high-performant situations, we're designing our our own [networking solution](https://github.com/Quaint-Studios/Sustenet), we're working on implementing Turso into Zig so we can support Databases both offline and offline, we're also developing and contributing to Godot Supabase for authentication.
-And obviously, GDScript for the bulk of the game!
+We're designing our our own [networking solution](https://github.com/Quaint-Studios/Sustenet), we're use Turso with Rust so we can support databases both offline and offline, we also use Bevy-ECS with Rust, and we use GDScript for the bulk of the game!

 3. Are there upcoming alpha or beta tests?